MegadreamsBE/mta-gb/README.md

 - Finish adding all CPU instructions.
 - Add sound support
 - Improve debugging tools by using a proper dxGUI.
+- Improve interrupt handling
+- Improve timer support

 ## Known Problems
-- Donkey Kong land has a variety of graphical glitches (likely due to it falsely thinking it's on SGB).
+- Donkey Kong land shows a white screen.
+- Pokémon Blue has a glitch in the main menu and crashes when trying to run a new game.
-- Pokémon Blue has a variety of graphical glitches and cannot progress past the new game sequence.
+- Legend of Zelda - The Link's Awakening has a variety of graphical glitches and is unplayable.
 - GPU timings are slightly off.
 - GPU doesn't trigger all necessary interrupts yet.
 - Not all CPU instructions have correct timings nor logic.
 Although most have been fixed by now.